railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 .. tip:: Changing permissions

-	A very simple way of changing permissions on the Linux system you're using to develop an Open ERP application is to execute the command sudo chmod 777 <path_to_addons> (where <path_to_addons> is the full path to the addons directory, a location like /usr/lib/python2.5/site-packages/openerp- server/addons).
+	A very simple way of changing permissions on the Linux system you are using to develop an Open ERP application is to execute the command sudo chmod 777 <path_to_addons> (where <path_to_addons> is the full path to the addons directory, a location like /usr/lib/python2.5/site-packages/openerp- server/addons).

-Any user of Open ERP who has access to the relevant administration menus can then upload any new functionality, so you'd certainly disable this capability for production use.
-You'll see examples of this uploading as you make your way through this book.
+Any user of Open ERP who has access to the relevant administration menus can then upload any new functionality, so you would certainly disable this capability for production use.
+You will see examples of this uploading as you make your way through this book.